aredn/documentation/arednGettingStarted/advanced_config.rst

 |

 To allow your client to connect to the tunnel server, select the **Enabled?** checkbox and click the **Save Changes** button.
 When a tunnel connection becomes active, the cloud icon at the right of each row will change to indicate that the tunnel is active.
-Depending on the timing of the page refresh, you may need to press the **Refresh** button to see the active icon.
+Depending on the timing of the webpage refresh, you may need to press the **Refresh** button to see the active icon.

-.. warning:: The add-on tunnel package (vtun) has a character limitation on the client node name which could prevent a tunnel from connecting.
-Keep node names as short as possible in order to avoid this issue.
-More information and discussion can be found in `this Forum thread <https://www.arednmesh.org/comment/4174>`_.

 Administration
 --------------